Making Wine With Bread Yeast... Not!

 The point is all yeast are not the same.
 How one strain responds to the sugars varies from the next.
 There are literally thousands of different strains that have been identified or developed as hybrids, all with varying characteristics that make them suitable or not-so-suitable for performing a particular task, whether it be fermenting wine or raising bread.

 This brings us back to the bread yeast.
 Most bread yeast will ferment alcohol up to about 8% with ease, but when trying to produce alcohol beyond this level, the bread yeast begin to struggle, very often stopping around 9% or 10%.
 This is short of what we'd like to obtain for almost any wine.

-Bread yeast do not clear out very readily or settle very firmly, either.
+Another reason making wine with bread yeast is not a good idea is that bread yeast do not clear out very readily or settle very firmly, either.
 They typically will form a low layer of hazy wine in the bottom of the fermenter that will never completely clear out.

-Some ferment to total dryness better than others.
+Some wine yeast ferment to total dryness better than others.
 Some have better alcohol tolerance than others.
 Some put off fruitier aromas than others.
 Some pack more firmly to the bottom of the fermenter than others.
 Some wine yeast even have flavor qualities that make them ideal for fermenting one type of fruit over another.
 The list goes on and on.
-And it goes without say, they do it all better than bread yeast.
+And it goes without say, they all do it better than bread yeast.

 On our website, we have a wine yeast profile charts listed for each line of wine yeast we carry: Red Star, Lalvin and Vintner's Harvest Wine Yeast.
 You can view these profile charts from a link on the product page for each of these wine yeasts.